YJPL/film-storyboards/_posts/2020-03-07-launching-templates-supply.md

 tags:
   - web design
 ---
-I am launching [Templates Supply](https://templates.supply){: .b .blue .hover-light-green}.
-This is a small e-commerce site built to host all the layouts I designed until now, most of which were available here.
+Film Storyboards offers storyboards and film treatment templates since 2010.
+Today I am launching [Templates Supply](https://templates.supply){: .b .blue .hover-light-green}, a small e-commerce site gathering all the layouts I designed until now.
+Templates Supply lets you sort templates by genre, starting with [storyboard templates](https://templates.supply/storyboard-template/){: .b .purple .hover-light-purple}, or by software, like [Apple Pages](https://templates.supply/pages-templates/){: .b .gray .hover-light-gray} or [InDesign](/indesign-templates/){: .b .dark-pink .hover-hot-pink}, price, and more.

-Templates Supply lets you sort templates by genre, starting with [storyboard templates](https://templates.supply/storyboard-template/){: .b .purple .hover-light-purple}, software, for instance [Apple Pages](/pages-templates/){: .b .blue .hover-light-green}, price, and so on.
+Search for [anime templates](https://templates.supply/anime-storyboard-template/){: .b .gold .hover-yellow}, for example, or [free templates](https://templates.supply/free-templates/){: .b .green .hover-light-green}.
+I will release many more designs there, on top of film-related so if you are interested in posters, portfolios, presentations, annual reports, and more, keep an eye on this in the coming months!

-For instance, you may search for [anime templates](https://templates.supply/anime-storyboard-template/){: .b .gold .hover-yellow}, or just look around for [free templates](https://templates.supply/free-templates/){: .b .green .hover-light-green}.
-I will release many more designs there, including not film-related, like posters, portfolios, presentations, annual reports, and more, in the coming months!
+Visit [Templates Supply](https://templates.supply){: .b .blue .hover-light-green} to browse the latest templates!